History of FC Dinamo București: Foundation and early years

-The 1960s
+European successes

 Dinamo won the second championship in 1962, with players like Datcu, Ștefan, Unguroiu (head coaches were Nicușor Dumitru și Nedelescu).
 In 1963, Dinamo won their third title.
 The team brought in that season Pârcălab, Gergely (Tr.
 Ionescu – Nicușor Dumitru were the head coaches).
 Dinamo won also the Romanian Cup in 1964, 5–3 against their biggest rival Steaua.
 Dinamo played in the European Cup against the famous Real Madrid (1–3 in București), a team with Di Stefano and Gento.
 The game played in Bucharest took place at "23 August" Stadium, and established a new record for this arena: 100,000 spectators.

 In the fall of 1964, in the European Cup, Dinamo met another famous team – Inter Milan – with Facchetti, Picchi, Jair, Mazzolla, Corso and Suarez.
 Dinamo lost both legs, 0–6 and 0–1.
 In 1965, Dinamo won another championship and brought new players, Mircea Lucescu and Grozea.
 The following season of the European Cup, Dinamo met again Inter Milano, and managed to win the home game, 2–1.
 Inter won at Milano 2–0 and moved forward.